 Prenuptial agreements are far from that though.
 Even though they seem to steal the inherent emotionality there is to marriage, they are more of a safety net.
 While marriage is a beautiful and delightful experience, it is a legally binding contract in itself.
 Simply because it roots itself in love and affection does not mean that those things are enough to keep it up and running.

 A prenuptial agreement is not going to de-romanticise your marriage, rest assured.
+So your thoughts on a prenup should not be all negative.
 It might incite some disagreements and invite some revelations.
 The process might also be a little tedious.
 However, it is worth the safety net it will provide in the long run.

 Prenuptial Agreements Definition

 A prenuptial agreement, more commonly referred to as a ‘prenup’ is essentially a legalized agreement signed by two people before they get married.
 It is sometimes also called an Antenuptial agreement.

 This document, however, does not define chores, responsibilities or answers difficult questions like ‘Whose parents house are we going to for thanksgiving!?’

 Instead, this document covers base on some much bigger things.

 What does a prenuptial agreement protect?
 Possessions such as properties, assets and even children’s rights undergo a lot of difficult tussle after a divorce, separation or untimely demise.
 Signing a prenup beforehand can make these stressful situations somewhat easier to handle.

 This formal contract mentions the transfer of ownership, transfer of money, division of property between a couple in the event of a divorce or death.
 This outline is meant to help things become fairer and less complicated.
 Your financial roles are agreed upon and specified in this document.